Chicago Bears Have Plenty Of Options For Day Two Of NFL Draft

 — ESPN Stats & Info (@ESPNStatsInfo) April 27, 2018

-Guard Willie Hernandez is another prospect whom the Chicago Bears may consider if he is still on the board.
+Guard Willie Hernandez is another prospect the Chicago Bears may consider if he is still on the board.

 The Bears may have a conundrum on their hands if Hernandez is available.
 There is a void at left guard, which was created after the Bears released Josh Sitton during the offseason.
-Given the first round grade that Willie Hernandez has, he would be a steal anywhere he were to land from this point on.
+Given the first round grade that Willie Hernandez has, he would be a steal anywhere he lands from this point on.

 The Chicago Bears will not rule out a trade.
 In fact, the Bears were one of the teams looking to trade back into the first round last night, according to 247 Sports.

-Which player was the Chicago Bears targeting?
+Which player were the Chicago Bears targeting?
 No one except for those in the Bears’ draft room knows.
 However, they were unsuccessful.
-Also, the player the Bears were going after might be still be available.
+Also, the player the Bears were going after might still be available.

 As the first round comes to close, a few teams are discussing coming back into the first round — The #Bears and the #Raiders.